just-Naki-here/NakisRandomfnfmodcharts/README.txt

-When playing the custom charts, there is a POSSIBILITY of the came crashing or freezing.:3
+When playing the custom charts, there is a POSSIBILITY of the game crashing or freezing.:3

-P.S: When you play Breaking Point Edited5 or Breaking Point Edited6, when they start, the window will act up; so press the Enter key , then press the Down arrow on your keyboard once and press the Enter key once again.
+Also, when you play Breaking Point Edited5 or Breaking Point Edited6, the window will act up when they start.
+So press the Enter key, then press the Down arrow on your keyboard once, and press the Enter key once again.
 That should fix the window acting up.
-P.S.S:ENTROPY2,ENTROPY3,ENTROPY4 and ENTROPY5's modchart code is currently broken, for some dumb ass reason...
+P.S.S: ENTROPY2, ENTROPY3, ENTROPY4, and ENTROPY5's modchart code is currently broken, for some dumb ass reason...
 THANKS LUA!
 So that being said, do not play those songs until they are fixed.
+P.S.S.S: You have to play the story mode songs in order, that means you ***HAVE*** to play the original chart.
  __        ___ _   _       _____ _                 _
  \ \      / (_) |_| |__   |_   _| |__   __ _ _ __ | | _____ _
   \ \ /\ / /| | __| '_ \    | | | '_ \ / _` | '_ \| |/ / __(_)